How to Disable Incognito Mode in Chrome

 - Open Settings on your iOS device.

-- Tap Restrictions.
+- Now, tap on Restrictions.
 Please note that if you are using an older version of iOS, you will be able to go to the Restrictions menu directly from the General menu.

 - Enter a passcode you would like to use for this feature.
 It ensures no one will be able to lift the restrictions but you.
 Make sure you remember the passcode in case you want to enable Private Browsing at some point in the future.

-- Scroll down until you reach the Websites entry.
-Tap it.
+- Scroll down until you reach the Websites entry and the tap on it.

 - In the Allowed Websites section, tap Limit Adult Content.